solidusio/solidus/admin/docs/customizing_view_components.md

   of that, switching a nested component only requires modifying its initializer.
-- Those components given on initialization are always defaulted to its expected value resolved from the container.
+- Those components given on initialization are always defaulted to its expected value resolved from the component registry.
 That means that callers don't need to provide them explicitly, and that they can be replaced by custom components.
 - In any case, Solidus Admin components initializers only take keyword arguments.